sguazt/RUBiS/README.md

 In our implementation, unlike the OW2 one, we do not focus on the performance evaluation of different technologies and design patterns.
 Instead, our aim is to provide a fully functional implementation that can be used to benchmark real computing systems and evaluate their performance.
+Most of the changes will focus on stability and improvements to the original OW2 version.

 For these reasons, currently we only provide an implementation based on Java servlets.

 ## Compile and Install